National Rugby League: World Club Challenge

 The World Club Challenge is an annual pre-season match played between the champion of the National Rugby League and the champion of the Super League.
-The first match of its kind was the 1976 World Club Challenge and it was then played sporadically throughout the late 80s and 90s, including a one off Super League tournament in 1997, before becoming a regular annual pre-season fixture since 2000.
+The first match of its kind was the 1976 World Club Challenge, and it was then played sporadically throughout the late 80s and 90s, including a one-off Super League tournament in 1997, before becoming a regular annual pre-season fixture since 2000.

 In 2015, the competition was expanded to include two exhibition games before the Challenge game.
 This expanded series, called the World Club Series, ran from 2015 to 2017.
 The first two Series saw the leagues' champions joined by two invited teams from each league, resulting in a three-game series.
 Each invited team represented their league in a single game, played in the days leading up to the usual Challenge match.
 In 2017, only one invited team from each league participated, with the NRL citing tight schedules, distant travel and long seasons as an impediment to the Series.
-In 2018 the series was cancelled, with only the usual Challenge match played and has continued as a single match since.
-In 2021 and 2022 the Challenge match was cancelled because of the COVID-19 pandemic.
-In 2025 the event was cancelled again, with Penrith citing schedule conflicts.
+In 2018, the series was cancelled, with only the usual Challenge match played and has continued as a single match since.
+In 2021 and 2022, the Challenge match was cancelled because of the COVID-19 pandemic.
+In 2025, the event was cancelled again, with Penrith citing schedule conflicts.

 Premiership rounds

 As rugby league is a winter sport in Australia, the NRL premiership season begins in early March, with games played every weekend for 27 weeks, until the start of September.
 In most rounds, one match is played on Thursday night, two on Friday night, three on Saturday and two on Sunday.
 Teams receive two competition points for a win, and one point for a draw.
 The bye also receives two points; a loss, no points.
-Teams on the ladder are ranked by competition points in descending order, then match points differential (for and against) in descending order and points percentage are used to separate teams with equal competition points and equal points differential.
-At the end of the regular season, the club which is ranked highest on the ladder is declared minor premiers.
+Teams on the ladder are ranked by competition points in descending order, then match points differential (for and against) in descending order, and points percentage, are used to separate teams with equal competition points and equal points differential.
+At the end of the regular season, the club that is ranked highest on the ladder is declared minor premiers.

 Rugby League Las Vegas

 Beginning in the 2024 season Rugby League Las Vegas is an annual event held at the Allegiant Stadium in Las Vegas showcasing the sport of rugby league.
 The event was created by the NRL to expand the audience of the competition and develop rugby league in the United States.
-It features two Round 1 NRL matches and from 2025, a Round 1 Super League game as well.
+It features two Round 1 NRL matches and from 2025, a Round 3 Super League game as well.
 The event is currently contracted until 2028.